godaddy/gasket/packages/gasket-plugin-intl/README.md

 ```

 So for `de-CH`, we would be loading the `en` locale file.
 Not ideal for your
-customers, but this serves as safety mechanism to make sure your app remains
+customers, but this serves as a safety mechanism to make sure your app remains
 somewhat readable for unexcepted locales.
 Also note, however, that you can
-associate known locales to share a translation using `localesMap`.
+associate known locales to share a translations with another locale using
+`localesMap`.

 ### Locales Map